 In future, routines will be able to modify the character set by overriding the getCharSet method.
-The chosen character set will be valid for communication with the ISC library [ADRIANO: which library do you refer to here?] as well as the communications passed through the FirebirdExternal API.
+The chosen character set will be valid for communication with the old Firebird client library as well as the communications passed through the FirebirdExternal API.